b-amir/qwiki/docs/ARCHITECTURE.md

 - Swappable implementations
 - Clear separation of data access logic

-### 3. Factory Pattern
+### 3. Provider Registry + Factories

-Object creation is centralized in factories:

-- `LLMProviderFactory`: Creates LLM provider instances
+Object creation uses a provider registry and small factories where it adds clarity:

+- `Providers Registry` (`src/llm/providers/registry.ts`): The single place that imports and registers all LLM providers that live under `src/llm/providers`.
+No other part of the app knows provider details.
+- `LLMRegistry` (`src/llm/index.ts`): Loads providers from the registry and exposes generic operations (list, configs, generate) without provider knowledge.
 - `CommandFactory`: Creates command instances with lazy loading

 Benefits: